 Choose the Right Tree for the Right Place

-To avoid future electrical hazards, safe planting tips to remember include:
+To avoid future electrical hazards, safe planting tips include:

 - Consider mature height of trees.
 Never plant a tree that could grow to 25 feet or more near a power line.
-Tall growing trees should be planted a minimum of 20 feet away from power lines, and 50 feet away to avoid future pruning.
+Tall growing trees should be planted at least 20 feet away from power lines and 50 feet away to avoid future pruning.
 A mature height of less than 15 feet is recommended for trees planted near power lines.

-- Before digging, call the local underground utility locator service to mark location of underground utilities so that accidental contact, damage and injuries can be avoided.
+- Before digging, call the local underground utility locator service to mark location of underground utilities, so accidental contact, damage, and injuries can be avoided.

 There are many beautiful varieties of trees, low-growing trees and shrubs that provide color, screening and shade, and enhance the quality of life in our communities and environment.
 Consider the types of trees that co-exist well with power lines and the environment to avoid the need for trimming for line clearance.